redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 * find the order by the tracking number provided
 * check that the order's current status allows the status to be changed
 * and if so, update the error and return the order and message
-* or if not, return a [500 internal server error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500) with a message that teh order couldn't be updated
+* or if not, return a [500 internal server error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500) with a message that the order couldn't be updated

 ```ts